jheinzel/gh-tutorbot/README.md

 ﻿# GitHub TutorBot

-*GitHub TutorBot* is a straightforward command-line tool designed to assist programming tutors at the University of Applied Sciences in Hagenberg by automating repetitive tasks.
+*GitHub TutorBot* is a straightforward command-line tool designed to assist programming lecturers and tutors at the University of Applied Sciences in Hagenberg by automating repetitive tasks.

 ## Installation